SiFive

-SiFive is a fabless semiconductor company and provider of commercial RISC-V processor IP and silicon chips based on the RISC-V instruction set architecture (ISA).
-SiFive's products include cores, SoCs, IPs, and development boards.
+SiFive, Inc. is an American fabless semiconductor company and provider of commercial RISC-V processors and silicon chips based on the RISC-V instruction set architecture (ISA).
+Its products include cores, SoCs, IPs, and development boards.

-SiFive is the first company to produce a chip that implements the RISC-V ISA.
+SiFive was one of the first companies to produce a chip that implemented the RISC-V ISA.

 History

-SiFive was founded in 2015 by Krste Asanović, Yunsup Lee, and Andrew Waterman, three researchers from the University of California Berkeley.
-On November 29, 2016, SiFive released the Freedom Everywhere 310 SoC and the HiFive development board, making SiFive the first company to produce a chip that implements the RISC-V ISA, although universities have produced earlier RISC-V processors.
+In 2015, researchers Krste Asanović, Yunsup Lee, and Andrew Waterman from the University of California Berkeley founded SiFive.
+On November 29, 2016, SiFive released the Freedom Everywhere 310 SoC and the HiFive development board.
+This made it the first company to produce a chip that implemented the RISC-V ISA, although some universities had already produced RISC-V processors before it.

-In August 2017, SiFive hired Naveed Sherwani as CEO.
-In October, SiFive did a limited release of its U54-MC, reportedly the world's first RISC-V based 64-bit quad-core CPU to support fully featured operating systems like Linux.
+Naveed Sherwani was appointed CEO in August 2017.
+In October of the same year, SiFive did a limited release of its U54-MC, which was reported to be the first RISC-V-based 64-bit quad-core CPU that supported comprehensive operating systems like Linux.

-In June 2018, SiFive acquired Open-Silicon for an undisclosed amount and retained their design capabilities for specialized chips, also called application-specific integrated circuits, or ASICs.
+In June 2018, SiFive acquired Open-Silicon for an undisclosed amount and retained their application-specific integrated circuit (ASIC) design capabilities.

 In February 2018, SiFive released the HiFive Unleashed, a development board containing a 64-bit SoC with four U54 cores.

-In September 2020, the company announced Patrick Little as the new CEO.
+In September 2020, Patrick Little was appointed CEO.

-In October 2020, SiFive released the HiFive Unmatched, a Mini-ITX development board with four U74-MC cores, one S7 core, 8GB DDR4 RAM, four USB 3.2 Gen1 ports, one PCI Express x16 slot, one PCIe Gen3 x4, one microSD card slot, and a Gigabit Ethernet.
+In October 2020, SiFive released the HiFive Unmatched, a Mini-ITX development board with four U74-MC cores, one S7 core, 8GB DDR4 RAM, four USB 3.2 Gen1 ports, one PCI Express x16 slot, one PCIe Gen3 x4, one microSD card slot, and Gigabit Ethernet.
 In April 2021, the company also taped out its first system-on-chip on TSMC's N5 process technology, making it the first RISC-V-based device to be made using a 5 nm node.

-In June 2021, Canonical announced its Ubuntu operating system supports the HiFive Unmatched and HiFive Unleashed, and the Barcelona Supercomputing Center collaborated with Codeplay Software and SiFive to implement support for the RISC-V V-extension v0.10 in the LLVM compilation infrastructure, providing vector computation capabilities through C/C++ intrinsics.
+In June 2021, Canonical announced its Ubuntu operating system's support for the HiFive Unmatched and HiFive Unleashed, and the Barcelona Supercomputing Center collaborated with Codeplay Software and SiFive to implement support for the RISC-V V-extension v0.10 in the LLVM compilation infrastructure, providing vector computation capabilities through C/C++ intrinsics.

-Growth
+In summer 2021, reports of a potential buyout of SiFive by Intel and other companies emerged, however Intel's plans were eventually cancelled due to disagreement with SiFive.

+In 2023, it was reported that SiFive had laid off 20% of its staff.

+SiFive was the main sponsor of Cambridge United F.C. for the 2022/23 and the 2023/24 seasons.